tamersp25/docs/docs/developer/engines/cognitive/text/text-extraction/README.md

 ![](badge/Search/Yes/green)
 ![](badge/UI/Yes/green)

-Text extraction engines process documents to extract the textual information from them and express that extracted text in a structured format.
+Text extraction engines extract textual information from documents, and express that extracted text in a structured format.

 They are similar to [text recognition](/developer/engines/cognitive/vision/text-recognition/) engines in their output data structure.